-Agile is considered the popular approach in software and web development.
+One of the popular approaches in software and web development is agile methodology.
 The agile methodology emphasizes on providing value to customers’ lives by dividing the entire project into small increments.
 Therefore, agile methodology facilitates collaborative working among team members.

-In the agile approach, senior managers allow the team members to figure out what needs to be completed on their own.
+In the agile approach, senior managers allow the team members to figure out on their own what tasks they have to do.

 Many organizations prefer to follow the agile approach because it facilitates collaborative efforts toward accomplishing the end goal.
 An agile approach is preferable for ongoing projects or where there are no defined project constraints.